Are you looking for places to sell your eBooks online? Well, you’re in luck! Check out these 8 amazing eBook selling platforms just waiting for you!

 Blurb is a cool site where you can not only sell and distribute your eBooks on but also actually create your eBooks to start with.

-It’s a complete eBook creating, promotion, and selling platform.
+It’s a complete eBook creation, promotion, and selling platform.

 Your options are that you can sell on their own platform, the Amazon or Barnes & Noble platform, and the Apple iBooks Store.